jamie-anson/MIse-en-place/mise-en-place-output/context-cards/extension.md

 ### `deactivate`

-**Summary:** The `deactivate` function likely serves to disable or deactivate specific functionality or features, such as user accounts or profile visibility, within the Local Home Cooking platform's modules.
+**Summary:** The `deactivate()` function likely serves to disable or remove functionality related to form submissions on the contact page, particularly in preparation for server shutdown or restart, to prevent data inconsistencies given the temporary in-memory storage constraint.

 **Signature:** `function deactivate()`